KoreTeknology/python-codes-library-addon-for-Blender/README.md

 ![logo](https://github.com/KoreTeknology/python-codes-library-addon-for-Blender/blob/master/header_r1.jpg)

 # Download the latest release [Here](https://github.com/KoreTeknology/python-codes-library-addon-for-Blender/releases) (0.1.5 BETA Demo)
-## or Update from the Preferences add-on if you have installed a previous version
+## or Update from the Preferences Panel, if you have installed a previous version

 ---